je-nunez/apache_drill/README.md

 ( ...
 TODO: more SQL-like commands to put here, and examples of storage plugin configurations ... )

+The formal list of ANSI SQL commands supported by Drill is at [https://drill.apache.org/docs/sql-reference-introduction/](https://drill.apache.org/docs/sql-reference-introduction/).

 E.g., to view the system's options (settings), use its SQL-alike commands:

         0: jdbc:drill:zk=local> DESCRIBE sys.options;